raspberrypilearning/packaging-your-code/en/step_7.md

 Check for an email from PyPi and confirm your registration.

-**Note:** - you will not be able to upload a distribution to PyPi until you have done so.
+**Note:** you will not be able to upload a distribution to PyPi until you have done so.

 --- /task ---

 --- task ---

-Next you will use your setup program to create a **distribution**, this is a compressed file which contains your Python module, its source code and your **setup**.
+Next, use your setup program to create a **distribution**.
+This is a compressed file that contains your Python module, its source code, and your `setup.py` file.

-Open a **Command Prompt** and run your `setup.py` program passing the parameter `sdist`.
+On the command line, run your `setup.py` program with the parameter `sdist`.

 --- collapse ---